Healthcare Jobs Hiring Now - Auto Apply & Get Hired Faster

 Required Qualifications

-• 5+ years of experience in healthcare strategy, clinical operations, or related roles.
+• Minimum 5 years of experience in healthcare strategy, management consulting, or related strategic planning roles.

 Preferred Qualifications

-• Experience in payer, provider, or integrated delivery system environments.
+• Experience in payer, provider, or integrated delivery systems.

-• Familiarity with value-based care models, population health strategies, or digital health tools.
+• Familiarity with value-based care models, population health, or digital health tools.

-• Exposure to strategic planning, business case development, or healthcare innovation.
+• Exposure to strategic planning and healthcare innovation.

 If you will be working at home occasionally or permanently, the internet connection must be obtained through a cable broadband or fiber optic internet service provider with speeds of at least 10Mbps download/5Mbps upload.